oracle-livelabs/database/db-23ai-fundamentals/new-duality-views/new-duality-views-15.md

 	</copy>
     ```

-    And we can see the same in relational.
+    We can see the same in relational.

 	```
 	<copy>